5 Simple Steps to Start Marketing Your Event

 It may seem like a lot of this revolves around banners and graphics, and that’s because it does.
 If your event has a graphic, Facebook will start suggesting it to locals as something they might be interested in.
 If your event does not have a graphic, the algorithm will not pick it up.
 I know designing an eye catching image can be daunting.
 If you need help, DFW Craft Shows has a full service design menu specializing in event marketing and all things arts & crafts.

-Many stations allow event listings on their websites, but some of them will even mention local events on the air.
+I know, I know.
+This sounds like advice from 20 years ago.
+But the fact of the matter is, many stations allow event listings on their websites–some of them will even mention local events on the air.
 For example, NPR frequently does coverage for Art & Seek, which is another great way to reach North Texans.

 This old school approach to marketing is not to be ignored.
 Start your research ahead of time to determine when and where you can post signs, and make sure you have prominent, eye catching signage up the weekend of your event (and well before, if allowed).
 Do not limit yourself to simply advertising at the venue alone; covering the general event area in signs will help you capitalize on local traffic patterns and maximize word of mouth and attendance.
 Just make sure to check your local city ordinances and surrounding businesses to see which spaces may be available for your event marketing needs.